myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-07-08T11:54:45.085Z
+>
+> I realize now that your profile picture is a composite photo 😱

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-07-08T06:29:26.653Z
 >
 > heehee 🌞